holyrics/jslib/README-en.md

 ### hly('GetBibleVersions')
 - v2.21.0

-Returns the list of available versions of the Bible, and also the associated shortcuts
+`deprecated` Replaced for: hly('GetBibleVersionsV2')<br>Returns the list of available versions of the Bible, and also the associated shortcuts